urbancamo/urbancamo.github.io/casio-basic/doc/commands/FACT.md

 ## FACT

 ### Purpose
-Returns the factorial of argument
+Returns the factorial of argument.

 ## Format
 ```basic